 Child abuse can happen in any number of church settings.
 Any program, such as church daycare, Vacation Bible School, or missions trips could be targeted by predators and abusers.

-Preventing Church Child Abuse
+Preventing Church Child Abuse in Chicago

 As a parent, you want to ensure that any organization you trust to look after your child will put his or her safety first.
 These are a few things you can do help: